 Updated 1999-03: Captions have been added.
 My journal-taking abilities on this trip were lacking and now that it is many years later, trying to pinpoint the exact location of many of these photos is proving to be difficult.
 These photos are arranged chronologically, according to my negatives.

 Technical Notes: The photos were taken using my Pentax ME Super 35mm camera.
 The prints were scanned more than five years later, but they had already started to turn brown in color.
 I've attempted to run these through some color correction to restore the blues and greens.

 Our route was unplanned at the time of departure.
 In fact, there was no destination in mind.
 This was unfortunate because Leslie and I determined afterwards that we could have done the entire counterclockwise loop around the Annapurnas in the period of time we were on the trek.
 It would have, however, left no rest days.
 As it turned out, we started our trip clockwise which would have made the pass through Thorung La (upper right on the enlarged map, 17700 ft./4793 m) quite deadly due to the fast alititude gain.
 Not only that, but I had a little incident near Jomsom which made things a little miserable for several days.
 It resulted in my foot turning almost completely black.
 No need to get into details, but it had to do with stepping on a loose rock.
 Our highest point on the trip was a day hike to Poon (Pun) Hill (10478 ft./3194 m), a short day hike from Ghorepani (9250 ft./2819 m).

-Our day-to-day decisions and events produced the trek route indicated by the numbers above.
-The numbers indicate the day of the trip, and here's what they are.
+Our day-to-day decisions and events produced the trek route indicated by the numbers, which indicate the day of the trip.
 Arrival dates and times are in parentheses.